Subhangi-G/Credit_Risk_Analysis/README.md

 ## Summary

 It has been mentioned above that accuracy alone is not a reliable metric when working with classification problems that are imbalanced.
-Accuracy is defined as the percentage of right predictions made by the algorithm (TP + TN)/(TP + TN + FP + FN).
+Accuracy is defined as the percentage of correct predictions made by the algorithm (TP + TN)/(TP + TN + FP + FN).

 where:
 - TP is the True Positive